-Green Livelihoods Youth Project – GLY
+Green Livelihoods Youth Project

-Despite the nationwide challenge to create adequate and sustainable employment opportunities to the young and more so rapidly growing population, youth unemployment in Adjumani and Arua districts in Uganda has been further aggravated by the influx of refugees and asylum seekers, majorly from the neighboring countries of South Sudan and Democratic Republic of Congo.
-The GLY project will support the young people (both refugees and locals) in both districts through interventions targeted at increasing their employment and small business opportunities while also equipping targeted civil society organizations with capacity to support these activities and support youth agency.
+Despite the nationwide challenge to create adequate and sustainable employment opportunities to the young and more so rapidly growing population, youth unemployment in Adjumani and Arua districts in Uganda has been further aggravated by the arrival of many refugees and asylum seekers, majorly from the neighboring countries of South Sudan and Democratic Republic of Congo.

 OVERALL GOAL